yetanotherco/aligned_layer/docs/architecture/components/2_payment_service_contract.md

 and once the whole batch is assembled, the Batcher will call its smart contract with the data it has received from the users.

-The smart contract will then discount the corresponding amount of funds from each of the senders' balances, and create a new Batch in [Aligned Service Manager](./3_service_manager_contract.md), sending with it the corresponding amount of tokens for the batch verification to be paid to the [Aggregator](./5_aggregator.md).
+The smart contract will then discount the corresponding funds from each of the senders' balances, and create a new Batch in [Aligned Service Manager](./3_service_manager_contract.md), sending with it the corresponding tokens for the batch verification to be paid to the [Aggregator](./5_aggregator.md).

 Users can then withdraw extra funds deposited to the Batcher Payments smart contract,